syncfusion-content/javascript-docs/js/OlapGauge/Data-Binding.md

 `**List of Namespaces**`

-Below are the list of namespaces to be added on top of the main class inside `**OlapGaugeService.svc.cs**` file.
+The following are the list of namespaces to be added on top of the main class inside `**OlapGaugeService.svc.cs**` file.

 {% highlight c# %}